Kathy Hochul: Early life and education

-Early political career
+Early career

 After graduation from law school, Hochul began working for a Washington, D.C., law firm, but she found the work unsatisfying.
 She then worked as legal counsel and legislative assistant to U.S. Representative John LaFalce and U.S. Senator Daniel Moynihan, and also for the New York State Assembly, before seeking elected office.

 Hochul became involved in local issues as a supporter of small businesses facing competition from Walmart stores and, in the process, caught the attention of local Democratic leaders.
 On January 3, 1994, the Hamburg Town Board voted to appoint her to the vacant seat on the board caused by Patrick H. Hoak's resignation to become town supervisor.
 She was elected to a full term in November 1994, on the Democratic and Conservative lines, and was reelected in 1998, 2002, and 2006.
 She resigned on April 10, 2007, and was succeeded by former state assemblymember Richard A. Smith.
-While on the board, she led efforts to remove toll booths on parts of the New York State Thruway system.
+While on the board, she led efforts to remove toll booths from parts of the New York State Thruway system.

 In May 2003, Erie County Clerk David Swarts appointed Hochul as his deputy.
 Governor Eliot Spitzer named Swarts to his administration in January 2007 and appointed Hochul to succeed Swarts as county clerk in April 2007.
-In an intervention that raised her statewide profile, she opposed Spitzer's proposal to allow undocumented immigrants to apply for a driver's license without producing a social security card, and said that if the proposal went into effect she would seek to have any such applicants arrested.
-She was elected later in 2007 to fill the remainder of Swarts's term.
-She ran for reelection on four ballot lines: Democratic, Conservative, Independence and Working Families Party, defeating Republican Clifton Bergfeld in November 2010 with 80 percent of the vote.
+In an intervention that raised her statewide profile, Hochul opposed Spitzer's proposal to allow undocumented immigrants to obtain driver's licenses without producing Social Security cards.
+She said that if the proposal went into effect, she would seek to have any such applicants arrested.
+On November 6, 2007, Hochul was elected to fill the remainder of Swarts's term.
+On November 14, 2007, Spitzer abandoned his effort to allow undocumented immigrants to obtain driver's licenses.

+In 2010, New York Democrats proposed mandating that all New York drivers obtain new license plates.
+The proposal was expected to bring the state government $129 million in revenue.
+Hochul opposed the proposal, and it was withdrawn.

+In November 2010, Hochul ran for reelection on four ballot lines (Democratic, Conservative, Independence, and Working Families), defeating Republican Clifton Bergfeld with 80% of the vote.

-Following Hochul's departure as county clerk, a backlog of mail was discovered by newly elected County Clerk Chris Jacobs, who later said that $792,571 in checks were found in the backlogged mail.
-As county clerk, Hochul had been in the process of implementing a new system for handling real estate documents when she left after being elected to Congress.
-Jacobs said that $9,000 were spent in overtime to deposit checks and file unopened documents that had accumulated in the interim period after Hochul's departure, while the office was adjusting to the new system.
+After Hochul's departure as county clerk, newly elected County Clerk Chris Jacobs discovered a backlog of mail and later said that $792,571 in checks were found in it.